 Drainage is another important criteria to consider when choosing the site of your hay shelter.
 Choose an elevated site to prevent rain or melted snow running into the shelter; getting the hay wet from the bottom of the stack.
 The hay will act as a wick and draw the moisture up, ruining the whole stack.
 The floor of the hay storage building can be earthen, but it is best to have a layer of gravel or rock on top of the dirt.
 Then stack the hay either on pallets or a layer of dry straw.
 Even a concrete floor draws in moisture, so treat it the same way you would a dirt floor.

 Hay bales should be stacked on the sides, with the stems vertical to the ground.
 That allows better ventilation and reduction of moisture.
 When stacking the bales leave some "breathing room" to allow it to cure without mildewing or combusting.
 This is especially true if there is any question that it may have a higher than the recommended 20% moisture.

 Round bales are often less expensive since they require less labor to produce.
 If you have the equipment for moving them they can be a good alternative to square bales.
 Follow the same guidelines for storage as for square bales.
+Because of their size, and depending on how much you'll be storing, you'll need a larger shelter.
+An alternative is to cover the stacked bales with large tarps.
 When used to feed pasture horses it is most ideal to place the round bales under a shelter.
-A round bale feeder keeps the hay off the ground and reduces waste.
-A new product on the market is the Helton Hay Tunnel, a plastic tube that encloses the entire round bale, with openings on either end for horses to reach the hay.
-Still in the prototype stage this product looks like an excellent way to reduce hay waste.
+A round bale feeder keeps the hay off the ground and reduces waste. .

 Now, you can hit the trail and enjoy your horse knowing you have done what is necessary to ensure he will have a high quality food source for months to come, with the primeval sense of satisfaction that your hay barn is full and protected from the elements.